-In response to the hardships businesses may encounter thanks to the social distancing restrictions imposed by the coronavirus, the Government has announced a number of schemes to help struggling companies get through the pandemic.
-One of these lifelines is the Coronavirus Business Interruption Loan Scheme (CBILS); in which businesses can access loans from certified funders to help ease their cash flow problems which the coronavirus may be causing.
-However, there could be scenarios in which this may not be appropriate, or you might find your business being rejected from the Government’s coronavirus help schemes.
+In response to the coronavirus’ hardships on businesses, the government announced a number of schemes to help struggling companies get through the pandemic.
+These lifelines include the Coronavirus Business Interruption Loan Scheme (CBILS) and the Bounce Back Loan Scheme (BBLS), in which businesses can access loans from certified funders to help ease their cash flow problems which the coronavirus may be causing.

 How we can help

 If you’ve been rejected for the government’s coronavirus help schemes, or your company risks insolvency because of the pandemic or prior trouble, speak to us today for free, impartial advice with no obligation.
 Our team of initial advisors will help find you the most beneficial solution.
 Whether that’s commercial finance from a certified lender or one of the many insolvency procedures and repayment plans designed to either help businesses recover or close, we’ll make sure you receive advice tailored to your circumstances.

 If your business was struggling for cash before the coronavirus outbreak, there are numerous options available to alleviate your cash flow issues and help you through the period of insolvency even if you’ve been rejected for government support.

 One of your options is commercial finance, of which several types are available.
 These include invoice finance, where a third party lends a company an amount against the value of its unpaid invoices.
 Another option is a bridging loan, a short-term loan that can help a company bridge a gap between incoming payments.
 You may also have the option of applying for a loan from our panel of funders.More information on commercial finance options

 If your company is burdened by cash flow problems or was insolvent and unable to repay its liabilities when they fall due, you can explore various options to recover the company.